jenlindner/26thycalifornia/docs/index.rst

 .. note::

     You may need to add or change sections of the file later.
+That's ok.
 Your starting point will never be perfect, so don't worry about making it perfect.
 Just be clean and consistent.

 Each of the commented sections will need content based on our sketches.
 Let's do this!
 You'll work top